syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Rows-and-Columns-Manipulation.md

 {% endhighlight %}
 {% endtabs %}

+T>To extract values little faster or to delete a larger number of rows and columns, use Un-Safe code option of **IApplication** interface as follows

+{% tabs %}

+{% highlight c# %}
+application.DataProviderType = ExcelDataProviderType.Unsafe;

+{% endhighlight %}

+{% highlight vb %}
+application.DataProviderType = ExcelDataProviderType.Unsafe

+{% endhighlight %}

+  {% endtabs %}

 In addition, cells can be deleted by shifting other cells in a row/column towards up/left by one step.
 This can be done by using **Clear** method as shown in the below code.

 {% tabs %}